Fagaceae

 The Fagaceae (/fəˈgeɪsi.iː, -ˌaɪ/; from Latin fagus 'beech tree') are a family of flowering plants that includes beeches, chestnuts and oaks, and comprises eight genera with around 1,000 or more species.
 Fagaceae in temperate regions are mostly deciduous, whereas in the tropics, many species occur as evergreen trees and shrubs.
 They are characterized by alternate simple leaves with pinnate venation, unisexual flowers in the form of catkins, and fruit in the form of cup-like (cupule) nuts.
 Their leaves are often lobed, and both petioles and stipules are generally present.
 Their fruits lack endosperm and lie in a scaly or spiny husk that may or may not enclose the entire nut, which may consist of one to seven seeds.
 In the oaks, genus Quercus, the fruit is a non-valved nut (usually containing one seed) called an acorn.
 The husk of the acorn in most oaks only forms a cup in which the nut sits.
 Other members of the family have fully enclosed nuts.

 Fagaceae is one of the most ecologically important woody plant families in the Northern Hemisphere, as oaks form the backbone of temperate forest in North America, Europe, and Asia, and are one of the most significant sources of wildlife food.
+Introduced diseases have caused declines in Fagaceae populations.
+The wood, bark, nuts, and aesthetic value of Fagaceae are also economically valuable.
+They can contain chemicals such as tannins and antioxidants that have been traditionally used by humans for making medicine and clothing.